-- Students will be in uniforms that fit properly and are neat and clean. - Students will be in uniforms that are in good repair.

-- Uniform shirts and blouses must be worn under the school sweatshirt and are to be tucked into their pants/skirts. - T-shirts worn under the uniform shirt or blouse must be plain white. . - No sweatshirts, large shirts, sweaters, jackets (other than uniform sweaters) will be worn during school time. - All hats are to be taken off as students enter the building. - Students are not allowed to write on any part of their bodies, as this creates a distraction in the classroom. - All students shall have a sweater/sweatshirt and will wear "full uniform" on designated days.
-Students always wear dress uniform for Mass days, picture days, and other special events.
+- Students will be in uniforms that fit properly and are neat and clean. - Students will be in uniforms that are in good repair. - Uniform shirts and blouses must be worn under the school sweatshirt and are to be tucked into their pants/skirts. - T-shirts worn under the uniform shirt or blouse must be plain white. . - All hats are to be taken off as students enter the building. - Students are not allowed to write on any part of their bodies, as this creates a distraction in the classroom. - All students shall have a sweater/sweatshirt and will wear "full uniform" on designated days.
+Such as for Mass days, picture days, and other special events.
 "Full uniform" means sweater or uniform sweatshirt (not athletic) as part of the uniform.

-Make-Up

-Female students in 7th and 8th grades whose parents allow them to wear makeup shall wear it light and tastefully.
-Fingernail polish is considered make up.
-K-6 students may wear clear nail polish only; 7th and 8th grades may wear clear or pale pink.
-Other nail polish colors, French Manicures, and designs on nails are not allowed.
-Artificial fingernails are not appropriate and not allowed.
+Make-Up - Students in 6th through 8th grades, whose parents allow them to, may wear makeup that is light and tasteful.
+Fingernail polish is considered make-up.
+PreK-5 students may wear clear nail polish only.
+Students in 6th through 8th grades may wear nail polish that compliments their natural skin tone.
+French Manicures, artificial fingernails and designs on nails are not appropriate and are not allowed.
+Fake eyelashes are not permitted.

-Hair

-Hair must be neat, clean, with no artificial colors, and well groomed.
+Hair - Hair must be neat, clean and well groomed.
+Hairstyles should not be distracting.
+Shaved designs into the hair are not permitted.
 If a student comes to school with colored hair or highlighted hair, they will be required to have it dyed back to their natural color within a time frame designated by the school.
-Hairstyles or colors that draw attention to the individual are not acceptable.
-Hair ornaments should complement the colors of the uniform and not be distracting.
-Hairstyles deemed distracting by the faculty and/or the administration are not appropriate.
-Guideline for boys: hair to the top of the collar, off the ears, and above the eyebrows.
 Boys and girls are to keep their hair out of their eyes.
+Hair ornaments that are worn should not be distracting.
 Boys must be clean-shaven.
 Mohawks of any type are not allowed.